tigerinus/BehavioralCloning/README.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training (30%) and validation set (70%).

 My first step was to use a simple neural network model with just 2 Conv2D layers and 2 fully connected layers, just get started.
-Later I swiched to use the architecture built by NVidia.
+Later I switched to use the architecture built by NVidia.

 I found that the early version of the model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.